danielbodnar/awesome-stars/README.md

 - [hashicorp/docker-vault](https://github.com/hashicorp/docker-vault) - Official Docker images for Vault
 - [gilbert/zaml](https://github.com/gilbert/zaml) - The Final Form of configuration files
 - [stencilproject/Stencil](https://github.com/stencilproject/Stencil) - Stencil is a simple and powerful template language for Swift.
-- [assafelovic/gpt-researcher](https://github.com/assafelovic/gpt-researcher) - GPT based autonomous agent that does online comprehensive research on any given topic
 - [PromtEngineer/localGPT](https://github.com/PromtEngineer/localGPT) - Chat with your documents on your local device using GPT models.
 No data leaves your device and 100% private.
 - [karpathy/nanoGPT](https://github.com/karpathy/nanoGPT) - The simplest, fastest repository for training/finetuning medium-sized GPTs.
 - [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all) - gpt4all: run open-source LLMs anywhere